openSUSE/kernel-pages/SLE12-SP5.md

 Please note: The packages are built for the distribution they are targetting.
 In case of the vanilla and linux-next branches, this is the latest released openSUSE version.
-While the packages should work fine on a distribution that is slightly newer or slightly older, installing ancient kernels on the latest distributions is asking for trouble.
-Same goes for the opposite case, e.g. installing the Factory kernel on SLES 11.
+While the packages should work fine on fine on a distribution that is slightly newer or slightly older, installing ancient kernels on the latest distributions is asking for trouble.
+Same goes for the opposite case, e.g. installing the Factory kernel on SLES 9.

 ## [kernel-source.git](https://github.com/openSUSE/kernel-source/tree/SLE12-SP5)
 There are two SUSE Kernel repositories.
 Development happens in the